 “The Running of the Bulls is a thrilling dash of emotion that takes place on the very thin line of life and death.
 Are you daring enough to take your chances with the bulls?”

-The best spot to view the race is from an elevated balcony that hugs the sideline of the course.
+The bull run itself actually only takes up five minutes of each day during the festival.
+The best spot to view the Pamplona bull run is from a private balcony that hugs the sideline of the course.
 Grabbing a seat here requires planning far in advance and at a hefty price.
 For a cheaper alternative, get to the race well before the start time (8:00 A.M.).
 From there you can stake your position anywhere on the side of the street and enjoy a front-row view.

-The town of Pamplona is extremely small considering how many people will be arriving for the festival.
+The city of Pamplona is extremely small considering how many people will be arriving for the festival.
 However, the small airport of Noain is located inside the town itself.

 Booking a room in the nearby town of Tiebas will provide you with a cheaper option that is easily accessible by bus, train or taxi.
 Willing to go all out?
 Plan ahead of time and go for the gold by booking a balcony on the main street of Mercaderes.

 Head to the map below for the best hotel and Airbnb’s in and around Pamplona.